Every site decision,

 What the brief shows

-How much demand exists?
+How much demand is there?

-How crowded is it?
+How crowded is it, for your brand?

 The core site selection workflows